Cracko298/ISZ-Console-Injector/README.md

 - Click on the game Window (ISZ-Win64-Shipping.exe).
 - Press the "~" key to access the console.

+# Why Is 3.0 Better?
+- Faster
+- Less Chance for a Injection Error.
+- Adds more functionality to the "changesize #" command.

 # Cheat-Codes:
 - **god** - Prevents the player from taking any damage.